Some Recent publications:

 I will be on sabbatical during the 2025–26 academic year, to catch up on my research after serving for three years as Department Head.

-I will give a keynote address at a Sex and Sexuality workshop in Vienna, June 12–13.
+I gave a keynote address at a Sex and Sexuality workshop in Vienna on June 13.

-I will speak on epistemology and consent at the 2025 Bled Epistemology Conference.
+On June 5 I gave a talk on consent and knowledge at the Bled Epistemology Conference.

 In May 2025, I participated in a symposium on Epistemic Courage and a workshop on the Ethics of Doubt in Leuven.